andogq/blog-generator/README.md

 records (if any), and the status.
 If the status is active, update the record in the database and make a request to the Worker to add to the KV store the domain, GitHub username and API token.

+# Authentication

+## JWT

+JWT will contain user ID (and maybe expiry?).
+It will be decoded in the SvelteKit `hook.ts`, verified and the user will be fetched from the database.
+The fetched user will be assigned to the locals for the request.

+## Client Side

+An endpoint will be available for the user that will return the information for the user that is currently logged in.
+This can be used to fill in user information in the UI, and as a starting location for other information like domains.